metauni/metauni.github.io/index.md

 **Dwarf block**: Times are given on Thursday AEST.
 Names in italics are the co-organisers of the seminar.

-* **metauni Algebraic Geometry 07:00-08:00** (*Ken Chan, Dan Murfet*) orientation for [MAG](https://www.metauni.org/mag).
+* **metauni Algebraic Geometry 07:00-08:30** (*Ken Chan, Dan Murfet*) pre-course #1.
-* **Tea break 08:00-08:30**
+* **Tea break 08:30-09:00**
-* **[Singular Learning Theory](https://metauni.org/posts/events/seminar-slt) 08:30-09:30** (*Edmund Lau*): singularities are knowledge.
+* **[Singular Learning Theory](https://metauni.org/posts/events/seminar-slt) 09:00-10:00** (*Edmund Lau*): singularities are knowledge.
 A learning seminar on Watanabe's Singular Learning Theory, which applies algebraic geometry to statistical learning theory.
 One of the aims is to contribute to the mathematical theory of deep learning. *This week*: working session.
-* **[Code](http://metauni.org/posts/events/seminar-code) 09:30-10:30** (*Ethan Curtiss*): coding and math in Roblox (in the [Discord](https://discord.gg/9yBaAxPSK8)).
-Sometimes we livestream working on metauni infrastructure, and sometimes we have guest speakers from the Roblox dev community presenting interesting projects they are working on. *This week* Ethan on catenaries and *next week* is Mr Chicken Rocket on the network model in [ChickyNoid](https://devforum.roblox.com/t/chickynoid-server-authoritative-character-replacement/1660558) (11:30-12:30 on June 2nd).
+* **Tea break 10:00-10:30**
 * **[Disruption](https://metauni.org/posts/events/seminar-disruption) 10:30-11:30** (*Adam Dorr*): towards a science of technological disruption.
 An open discussion of technological disruption, how it works, what it means and how to play a positive part in it.
-* **Lunch break 11:30-12:30**
+* **[Code](http://metauni.org/posts/events/seminar-code) 11:30-12:30** (*Ethan Curtiss*): coding and math in Roblox (in the [Discord](https://discord.gg/9yBaAxPSK8)).
+Sometimes we livestream working on metauni infrastructure, and sometimes we have guest speakers from the Roblox dev community presenting interesting projects they are working on. *This week* Mr Chicken Rocket on the network model in [ChickyNoid](https://devforum.roblox.com/t/chickynoid-server-authoritative-character-replacement/1660558).
 * **#metauni-dev 12:30-13:30**: development meeting (in the [Discord](https://discord.gg/9yBaAxPSK8)).

 **Elf block**: Times are given on Thursday AEST.